ryanoh671/breweries-reviews/README.md

 - Add ability to like images/reviews
 - Add ability to add a verified full address and be able to map to the brewery
 - Add additional CSS
+- Make it primarily for mobile users, due to the check in feature.